How To Read Music Notesand Not sound Boring

 Just google how to read music notes and see what you find.
 But be warned – You get what you pay for.

-- You memorize notation symbols out of context.
+- The process will make you memorize notation symbols out of context.

-- You can’t fit in with other musicians.
+- Ultimately, you can’t fit in and adapt with other musicians.

 If you’re getting the results you want – Bravo.
 Don’t change a thing.